Paul Gachet (speedway rider): Career

 Gachet started his career with Eastbourne Eagles in 1972 under promoter Bob Dugard and proceeded to spend four seasons with the club.
 In 1975, Gachet rode in the British League for the Oxford Rebels, again under co-promoter Bob Dugard.

 In 1976, after threat of closure at Oxford, the team relocated to White City Stadium, where league speedway returned to White City for the first time since 1929.
 Gachet who worked at the stadium at the time, rode for the White City Rebels for three seasons.

-For his last year in speedway he moved for his last year of racing to Mildenhall Fen Tigers.
+For his last year in speedway, Gachet moved for his last year of racing to Mildenhall Fen Tigers.